 A Game of Thrones seems to go back and forth with this trope.
 In the earlier episodes, messenger ravens seemed to able to come and go at amazingly fast speeds.
 However, this is averted when Robb sets up camp outside of The Twins, where he has his men shoot down every Raven the Freys attempt to send out to keep them from warning the Lannisters of their presence.

 This trope is actually more an effect of the show's tendency to ignore time.
-The world's Bizzare Seasons mean that there's no change in weather over the year-long time-span of a 10-episode season, which coupled with the absence of a formal calendar, has the effect of allowing the show to cut past weeks at a time of characters traveling from one place to another or waiting for a raven to show up with a message.
+The world's Bizarre Seasons mean that there's no change in weather over the year-long time-span of a 10-episode season, which coupled with the absence of a formal calendar, has the effect of allowing the show to cut past weeks at a time of characters traveling from one place to another or waiting for a raven to show up with a message.

 The secret agents of The Wild Wild West have at least four over the course of the series - Henry, Henrietta, Annabella and Arabella.
 Artemus Gordon likes to warn them against stopping and talking to hawks.

-In Final Fantasy VI, it's implied that a pigeon could reach a brand-new, secret military base without much effort, and carrying silk bouquets from an obscure cave in the mountains and returning is downright overt.
+In Final Fantasy VI, it's implied that a pigeon could reach a brand-new, secret militiary base without much effort, and carrying silk bouquets from an obscure cave in the mountains and returning is downright overt.

 In the first and second Star Ocean game for the SNES, party members could learn to use messenger pigeons to deliver a shopping list and required money to a store.
 No matter where the party was, the bird would always return with the requested items, whether the party was in a forest, in a cave, or in another dimension!